masumba/codementor-polling-mobile-app/mobile_app/README.md

 # mobile_app

-A new Flutter Polling mobile app project for codementor.
+A new Flutter Polling mobile app project for CodeMentor.

 ## Getting Started